binocarlos/level-index-update/README.md

 A module to save a document into leveldb where the old indexes are removed in the same batch as the new ones are inserted

-It is good for a document database where the values of a document will change.

-This version loads the old document and creates a single batch of 'del' and 'put' commands from the mapper function you provide.
+It loads the old document and creates a single batch of 'del' and 'put' commands from the mapper function you provide.

-This should be done with an immutable append only collection but one step at a time : )
+This is a cumbersome way to do it and there are limitations but hey - life is short and suggestions are welcome : )

 ## example